NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

 to be called on the reference data where results will be based off.
 Then the :meth:`~nannyml.drift.model_inputs.multivariate.data_reconstruction.calculator.DataReconstructionDriftCalculator.calculate` method will calculate the multivariate drift results on the data provided to it.

-One way to use it can be seen below:
+One way to use it can be seen below.

 .. code-block:: python